 Have you ever thought about brightening your apartment’s outdoor area with a balcony garden?
 While it can be challenging to use smaller spaces for gardens, it’s possible with some planning.

-So, to get you started, here are 9 balcony garden ideas.
-We’ve got you covered for relaxing spaces, long-term projects, and simple, decorative ideas.
+So, to get you started, here are 10 different balcony garden ideas.

 1. Flower Garden